Validator (Architecture)

 - Gateway access to the network.
 The only way a user or application can query a subnet is through the hotkey of an active validator - therefore validators also act as trusted gateways to the miners which in turn allows miners to prioritise queries based on a stake.

-- Subnet Emissions The validators in the root subnet set weights of each subnet - where higher weights recieve higher emissions.
+- Subnet Emissions The validators in the Root Subnet set weights of each subnet - where higher weights recieve higher emissions.
 As validators are active participants across many subnets, they know the intricacies of each subnet - allowing them to place value/weights on each subnet.

 The amount of tao a validator has as delegated stake defines both the value of the weights they set for miners and as a result allows for a natural market prioritisation of access to form.